-Co-located with the PV Module Testing Laboratory at CleanTech Park, SERIS’ 300 m2 PV Module Development Laboratory houses an industrial PV module production line for industry-scale PV module R&D and related services.
+Co-located with the PV Module Testing Laboratory at CleanTech Park, SERIS’ 300-m2 PV Module Development Laboratory houses a fully equipped PV module production line for industry-scale PV module R&D and related services.

 This machine is used for automatically soldering metal ribbons onto solar cells and interconnecting solar cells into strings.
 Conventional stringers are able to interconnect solar cells with up to 3 busbars.
 SERIS’ customised TT1800 stringer is capable of interconnecting solar cells with 3, 4, 5 or 6 busbars.
 Both full-size cells and half-cut cells can be processed.
 The TT1800 stringer enables SERIS to work on next-generation high-performance multi-busbar PV modules.